 Everyone loves a cozy but elegant plate of spaghetti Bolognese.
 So today we’re making some slow cooker spaghetti Bolognese that’s cooked long and slow to give it plenty of time for the flavors to marry.
 It’s the perfect use of a slow cooker.
 Instead of simmering it for hours and babysitting it over the stovetop like the good old days, you let the slow cooker do all the hard work and come back to a rustic and rich meat sauce.

-This one is all about indulging and decadence, so prepare yourself for some seriously hearty comfort food perfect to combat those cold days or a romantic Italian meal for special nights.
-Serve it with garlic Parmesan knots, garlic bread or some French onion soup for a restaurant quality meal cooked in the comfort of your home!
-Let’s get started.
+This one is all about indulging, so prepare yourself for some serious hearty comfort food which is a great antidote to cold, chilly days.
+Or throw this together for a romantic and elegant pasta date night.
+Serve it with garlic Parmesan knots, homemade garlic bread, or some French onion soup for a restaurant-quality meal cooked from the comfort of your home.
+Let’s start slow cooking!

-White wine: The wine is optional but adds a little more flavor.
-If you add this, you must cook it down completely over the stovetop so the sauce is nice and thick.
+White wine – The wine is optional but adds a little more flavor.
+If you add this, you must cook it down completely over the stovetop so the sauce isn’t too watery.
 If you decided to skip sautéing everything and want to dump everything in the slow cooker, try using 1/4 cup of wine instead.

 Tomato paste – I use Cento tomato paste that comes in a tube as it keeps and stores better than the ones in the can.

 Nutmeg – Nutmeg is the secret ingredient that coaxes out the richness in a meat sauce.
 I use it for this sauce and other things like this hamburger quiche.
 You only need a tiny bit to make a huge difference.
 You can skip this if you aren’t used to adding nutmeg in savory meals.